Chargeback ProcessingCrucial Processes, Time Frames & Fees to Know

 Step #5 | Bank Makes Decision

 After reviewing available evidence, the bank makes a decision.
-If the bank sides with the customer, the transaction amount is refunded to the customer, and a chargeback is issued against the merchant.
-The merchant might also be charged a fee for the chargeback.
+If the bank sides with the customer, the transaction amount is taken from your account and refunded to the customer.
+You get hit with a chargeback, which includes a fee.

 Step #6 | Merchant Representment

-The bank reviews the new evidence and makes a decision.
-If the bank decides in the merchant’s favor, the chargeback is reversed, and the funds are returned to the merchant.
+The bank checks the new evidence.
+If they decide in your favor, the chargeback is reversed, and you get your money back.
 If the decision still favors the customer, the chargeback stands.

-In some cases, if there's still a dispute after the final decision, either party may seek arbitration from the credit card network (like Visa or Mastercard).
-In this case, the card network would serve as an impartial arbiter and make a final decision based on the network's rules and policies.
+If there's still a dispute after the final decision, either you or the cardholder may ask for arbitration.
+In those cases, the card network (like Visa or Mastercard) more or less becomes the “supreme court.”
+They'll make a final decision based on the network's rules and policies, and that decision is final.

 Chargeback Processing Time Frames: Cardholder & Issuer